DataDog/hiring-engineers/answers.md

 * Set the Timeboard's timeframe to the past 5 minutes
 * Take a snapshot of this graph and use the @ notation to send it to yourself.

 > To create the Dashboard I first played with the GUI editor and corresponding JSON.
 Once I had that figured out I created two API keys, one new for the API and another for the 'application'.
-Then I opened up Postman and POSTED a complete JSON to `https://api.datadoghq.com/api/v1/dash?api_key=<api_key>&application_key=<app_key>`
+Then I opened up Postman and sent a POST request of the JSON to `https://api.datadoghq.com/api/v1/dash?api_key=<api_key>&application_key=<app_key>`

 > <img src="./img-cache/dashboard.PNG">